What will Princess Ayako wear to her wedding?

 Myriad rituals mark the couple's engagement and wedding.
 On Friday, the princess visited a shrine inside the Imperial Palace and took part in a ceremony to bid farewell to Emperor Akihito and Empress Michiko.
 In a rite known as Choken-no-gi, the imperial couple exchanged sake cups and chopsticks with the princess.

-On Monday morning, Princess Ayako will arrive at the Meiji Shrine to meet her husband-to-be, wearing a uchikake outer robe and hakama, wide-legged pleated trousers that are tied at the waist and fall to the ankles.
+On Monday morning, Princess Ayako will arrive at the Meiji Shrine to meet her husband-to-be, wearing a uchiki outer robe and hakama, wide-legged pleated trousers that are tied at the waist and fall to the ankles.
 Shortly after they meet, the princess will change into the more formal kouchiki, a "small cloak" with long, wide sleeves, and a long divided skirt called a naga-bakama.
 (Both outfits have been worn since by Japanese nobility since the Heian era, which lasted from 794 to 1185.)

-After the wedding, on Tuesday, the newlyweds will attend a reception banquet at Tokyo's New Otani Hotel in the presence of the Crown Prince and Crown Princess, where Ayako will be toasted into the Moriya family.
+After the wedding, on Tuesday, the newlyweds will attend a reception banquet most likely at Tokyo's New Otani Hotel in the presence of the Crown Prince and Crown Princess, where Ayako will be toasted into the Moriya family.
 It's not yet clear what Ayako will choose to wear for the occasion, but previous royal brides have gone for Western-style white dresses.

 While elaborate by conventional standards, Princess Ayako's wedding attire is expected to be relatively understated compared to the clothes worn by women marrying into or within the imperial family.
 In those instances, brides don the highly elaborate junihitoe, a 12-layered kimono that dates back centuries.